stas00/ipyexperiments/README.md

    ```
    except, it won't be very useful if you want to use more than one notebook cell.

-   If you need to access the object use:
+   If you need to access the experiment object use:

    ```python
    with IPyExperiments() as exp: